 Cruise lines are some of the most profitable businesses in the world and 13 million Americans take cruises every year.
 Yet, they are also one of the most unregulated and untaxed companies in the world.
 Passengers or crew members that are injured as a result of the negligence, carelessness or stupidity of the cruise lines have options.
 Fortunately, cruise lines can be held accountable in U.S. courts under the general maritime law for their negligence.
 They have a responsibility to make their premises safe, without hazardous conditions that can cause accidents and serious injury to passengers.

 Cruise ship owners can be held legally responsible for negligence when a cruise ship accident happens because of insufficient emergency precautions, poor maintenance, lack of security, poor sanitation, or incompetent staff.
-At Hickey Law Firm, P.A. our experienced Miami cruise ship attorney John H. (Jack) Hickey has the experience and resources you need to fight for the compensation you deserve.
+At Hickey Law Firm, P.A. our team of trial lawyers is headed by Lead Trial Lawyer, John H. (Jack) Hickey.
+Jack has the experience and resources you need to fight for the compensation you deserve.

 There are many moving parts and details when it comes to cruise ship accidents and pursuing compensation for physical, mental, and financial damages including: